Osteochondritis dissecans (OCD) of the shoulder in dogs: causes, symptoms and treatment options

 Orthopedic examination

-The veterinarian carries out a thorough examination, analyzing the dog's movements and pain reactions.
+The veterinarian conducts a thorough examination, analyzing the dog's movement patterns and pain reactions.

 Imaging procedures

-• X-ray: Often the first choice to visualize changes in the joint.
+• X-ray: Often the first choice for making changes in the joint visible.

-• Computed tomography (CT): Provides more precise information, especially in the case of unclear findings or to differentiate it from other joint diseases such as coronoid disease.
+• Computed tomography (CT): Provides more precise information, especially in cases of unclear findings or for differentiation from other joint diseases such as coronoid disease.

-Treatment options for osteochondrosis dissecans (OCD) of the shoulder in dogs
+Treatment options for osteochondritis dissecans (OCD) of the shoulder in dogs

-Treatment for osteochondrosis dissecans (OCD) of the shoulder aims to relieve pain, restore function to the joint, and improve the dog's long-term quality of life.
-Depending on the severity and individual situation, different treatment approaches can be considered.
+The treatment of Osteochondrosis dissecans (OCD) Shoulder treatment aims to alleviate pain, restore joint function, and improve the dog's quality of life in the long term.
+Depending on the severity and individual situation, different treatment approaches are available.
 All treatment options are described in detail below.

 1. Conservative therapy

 In certain cases, particularly in very young dogs with mild symptoms, conservative treatment may be considered.
-This form of therapy aims to relieve symptoms and slow the progression of the disease.
+This form of therapy aims to alleviate symptoms and slow the progression of the disease.

 Rest and movement management

-• Restricted movement: Limiting physical activity to relieve pressure on the affected joint.
-Jumps, running and abrupt stops should be avoided.
+• Limited movement: Limit physical activity to relieve stress on the affected joint.
+Jumping, running, and abrupt stops should be avoided.

-• Joint-friendly exercise: Gentle walks on soft surfaces can be helpful in mobilizing the joint without putting undue strain on it.
+• Joint-friendly movement: Gentle walks on soft ground can be helpful to mobilize the joint without putting excessive strain on it.

 Weight management

-A healthy body weight is essential to avoid additional pressure on the joints.
-A diet or reduced-calorie diet may be necessary, especially for overweight dogs.
+Maintaining a healthy body weight is essential to avoid putting extra pressure on the joints.
+A diet or reduced-calorie nutrition may be necessary, especially for overweight dogs.

-• Chondroprotectants: Supplements with glucosamine, chondroitin sulfate or hyaluronic acid can support cartilage health.
+• Chondroprotectives: Supplementary feed containing glucosamine, chondroitin sulfate or hyaluronic acid can support cartilage health.

-Targeted physiotherapeutic measures can help maintain the mobility of the affected joint and prevent muscle atrophy.
+Targeted physiotherapy measures can help to maintain the mobility of the affected joint and prevent muscle atrophy.

 2. Surgical treatment

-In most cases, especially if the symptoms are severe or conservative therapy does not bring sufficient improvement, surgical treatment is necessary.
-Surgical removal of the cartilage scale (dissection) is the gold standard for OCD of the shoulder.
+In most cases, especially when symptoms are severe or conservative therapy does not provide sufficient improvement, surgical treatment is necessary.
+Surgical removal of the cartilage fragment (dissecate) is the gold standard for OCD of the shoulder.

 Arthroscopic removal

-Minimally invasive arthroscopy is the preferred method for removing cartilage scales.
+Minimally invasive arthroscopy is the preferred method for removing cartilage fragments.
 It offers numerous advantages:

 • Gentle procedure: Less tissue damage and faster healing compared to open surgery.